 Reading assignments must be completed before coming to class.
 Please note that this schedule of readings is subject to minor modifications.
 We will be exploring topics that are likely to be discussed in the media.
 If something relevant comes up, we may switch course readings to engage with it.
 This is a new course and we might find new and exciting readings together!
+We will also have space for emergent topics that come up during the course.
 All changes in the syllabus will be posted on Canvas.